fleschutz/PowerShell/Docs/open-repos-folder.md

 ## open-repos-folder.ps1 - Opens the Git repositories folder

-This script starts the File Explorer and shows the user's Git repositories folder.
+This script launches the File Explorer with the user's Git repositories folder.

 ## Parameters
 ```powershell